All Episodes

 Again, a double standard, a dual justice system.

-And I just wonder, you know, and I know my audience is wondering, uh, because everybody I talk to says, Do you think something's gonna happen this time?
+And I just wonder, you know, and I know my audience is wondering, because everybody I talk to says, do you think something's going to happen this time?

-Are people really gonna be held accountable for what they've done here?
+Are people really going to be held accountable for what they've done here?

-And uh, Sean, I predict that if charges are brought against any of these dirty democratic players, and and they happen to be happen to involve the charges that are so often been brought against Republicans over the past several decades.
+And Sean, I predict that if charges are brought against any of these dirty Democratic players and they happen to be, happen to involve the charges that are so often brought against Republicans over the past several decades.

 Lying to Congress, lying to federal investigators, obstruction of justice.

-You're gonna hear wailing and crying from Democrats and from liberals in the media about how this happens all the time, and these are not serious actions, and they're engaged in legal warfare when it's AOK against Donald Trump, or for that matter, against Ronald Reagan's uh appointees, or against George W. Bush's appointees.
+You're going to hear wailing and crying from Democrats and from liberals in the media about how this happens all the time and these are not serious actions and they're engaged in legal warfare when it's A-OK against Donald Trump or for that matter, against Ronald Reagan's appointees or against George W. Bush's appointees.

-Just mark mark my words, Sean, when you hear that.
+Just mark my words, Sean, when you hear that.

-But I'm confident that Pam and Cash, if they're a legal, it's a legal case to be made, and it's colorable under the law and under precedent, we'll move forward to hold these people accountable.
+But I'm confident that Pam and Cash, if there are a legal case to be made, and it's colorable under the law and under precedent, will move forward to hold these people accountable.

-This this information, this paper trail, they left it there.
+This information, this paper trail, they left it there.

-But uh Senator Tom Cotton, we always appreciate you being with us.
+But Senator Tom Cotton, we always appreciate you being with us.

 Thank you, sir.